heringo/pro3600/README.md

-# pro3600
+# Valuation of stock assets using Brownian motion
-Valuation of stock assets using Brownian motion
+Implementation of Brownian motion apply to finance